 The Positive Lifestyles program is designed to improve the relationship between parents and youth ages 11 to 18 by providing a positive interaction.

 The program teaches basic life and social skills such as communication, problem solving, anger management, emotional regulations, making smart choices, cultural awareness, and family values.

 Positive Life Styles is a FREE program.
 The program has open enrollment to anyone wanting to participate.
 It is a six week course where participants meet one evening a week.
-The program serves the areas of Washita, Beckham, Greer, and Kiowa Counties.
+The program serves the areas of Washita, Beckham, Greer, Jackson, Harmon, Tillman, and Kiowa Counties.
 At least one parent or guardian must consistently attend each class with his or her child.

-The Positive Life Styles program has goals for both the parents and the youth attending.
 Parent goals of the program are to learn better ways to communicate with all family members, learn to listen and understand each other, reinforce and enhance positive parenting skills, and learn more effective means of discipline to change negative interactions.
 Youth goals include how to deal with anger in a positive way, necessary skills to achieve self control, how to make better decisions to avoid negative consequences, and how to problem solve more effectively.

 Community At-Risk Services (CARS) is a program that provides services to at-risk youth who have entered into the juvenile system through a contract with the Office of Juvenile Affairs.
 In-office counseling and social services, family counseling, individual counseling, tutoring, and mentoring are all components of this program.

 Referrals for the program are obtained through the Office of Juvenile Affairs.